melstr/melstr/README.md

 ## About me
 I've studied in Ogarev Mordovian State University (Software Engineer bachelor).
 Not really great place for study tbh, but I had crazy amount of freedom of ideas that
 I could implement in there.

-During my study I've tryed and learnt many technologies and knowlege on classes and additional courses.
+During my study I've tryed and learnt many technologies and knowlege in classes and additional courses.
 Such as:
 - Php, SQL, C++, C#, Python, Matlab
 - HTML, JavaScript, CSS
 - Project Management frameworks